Talk to sales Contact Login English

 Set up commission-free ordering for your restaurant's website in minutes.
 Boost revenue while saving on third-party fees

-9. Keep your menu descriptions fresh and up-to-date
+9. Keep your menu descriptions updated and fresh

 Remember to review your menu descriptions regularly.
 Check your sales reports and pay attention to any tendency that you notice.
 For example, some dishes become your best sellers because of their photos and menu descriptions.